matzefriedrich/parsley-docs/advanced-features/service-registration-validation.md

 ---
 # Validating Service-Registrations

-Parsley provides a `Validator` service to enhance service registration and dependency management.
-The `Validator` helps detect two primary issues: missing dependencies and circular dependencies.
-Both configuration issues may be challenging to fix.
+Parsley provides a `Validator` service to improve service registration and dependency management by detecting two key issues: missing dependencies and circular dependencies.
+These configuration issues can be challenging, but the `Validator` ensures your application's dependency graph is valid.
+It is an essential tool for enhancing the robustness of service registration and resolution, especially in applications with complex service interactions.

 ## What are missing dependencies?